Skip to content

 Soil organic matter (SOM) plays an important role in soil functions that are crucial for sustainable agriculture.
 Understanding how agricultural management and soil properties affect SOM in different soil depths would aid in maintaining and increasing SOM throughout the soil profile.

 The study sampled a 24 year-old cultivation field experiment with organic and conventional cropping systems, and an adjacent unmanaged meadow to 70 cm soil depth.
 The samples were analyzed to assess the total organic carbon (OC) stocks and the distribution of OC into several different types of organic matter.
+Both organic and conventional systems had the same cultivated plants in a five-year rotation and similar ploughing.
+The conventional system was minerally fertilized and herbicides (glyphosate and MCPA) were applied, while in the organic system, cattle manure was applied as the form of fertilizer and no herbicides were used.

 Over 83% of the soil OC was in the mineral-associated fraction.
 The distribution of OC across the different types was not strongly affected by soil management.
 Largest OC stocks together with the largest plant root biomass was found in the unmanaged meadow, which highlights the potential of deep-rooting plants in sequestering OC into the soil.
+Organically managed soil had higher OC stocks in the studied profile (0–70 cm) than the conventional cropping system, although both studied cropping systems had similar crop rotation and soil management.

 Read also